uport-project/veramo-website/docs/cli_tutorials/cli_create_vc.md

 This guide will walk you through the basic functions to get you started with the Veramo CLI by learning the basic commands and issuing a credential.
 The core API of Veramo is exposed by the CLI tool.
 All major functions can be executed locally using the CLI tool.

 :::important
+Ensure you have Node v12 or later installed.
 The CLI tool is currently only supported on MACOS and Linux systems.
 Windows support is coming soon.
 :::

 First, we need to install the CLI globally: